doangelo98/photos/README.md

+# Photos

 This website is still in development.

-# About Me & the Website
+## About Me & the Website

 Hi, I'm Angelo, a web developer.
 This website is mainly for photographers and artists to showcase their photos or art.

+## Goal

+I like photography, especially film photography.
+The goal is to eventually buy a film camera to replace the stock images used on the website with my personally captured ones.
+As long as I have time i'll be updating this website.
+I'm not into social media, so this is a way for me to show anyone what I'm up to through my photos.

+## Features

 The main page has a 4x2 grid to quickly display the images or art of the photographer or artist.
-The collection page will contain a collection of albums.
-The contact page, of course, will have the contact details.
-The About Me page contains a biography or introduction to the photographer or artist.
-The blog will contain updates about new photos, art, albums, or anything that the photographer or artist wants to share.
+The Collections page contain a collection of albums.
+The Contact page contains the contact information.
+The About page contains the biography or introduction to the photographer or artist.
+The Blog contains updates about new photos, art, albums, or anything that the photographer or artist wants to share.

-# Goal

-What's the goal in creating this website?
-Well, I simply like photography, especially film photography.
-The goal is to include this website in my portfolio as a web developer to help me find a job, and eventually buy a film camera to replace the stock images used on the website with my personally captured ones.
-With that, I assure you that this website will be constantly updated.
-I don't like using social media, so this is a way for me to show anyone what I'm up to through my photos.

-# Features

 - Dark mode
 - Grid layout